Definition

 Customer intelligence (CI) is the process of collecting and analyzing detailed customer data from internal and external sources to gain insights about customer needs, motivations and behaviors.

 CI helps organizations understand customers better so they can improve interactions and deliver more personalized customer experiences.
-It also provides the crucial information organizations need to improve customer communications with segmentation strategies and optimal campaign planning.
-All of this then helps improve customer journeys and drives the organization's future growth.
+It also provides the crucial information organizations need to improve customer communications with segmentation strategies and optimal marketing campaign management planning.
+All of this can help improve customer journeys and drive the organization's future growth.

 The need for customer intelligence

 Improving the customer experience (CX) is becoming imperative for businesses to stay ahead of competitors.
 To deliver elevated CX, businesses need to gain critical insights into customer behaviors, including what they need and where they are in the buying journey.
-When available in real time, these insights provide a comprehensive view of customers that goes beyond their name, age, gender or other simple "signals" of purchasing intent or other targeted behavior.
-Here's where CI comes in.
+When available in real time, these insights provide a comprehensive view of customers that goes beyond their name, age, gender or other simple signals of purchasing intent or other targeted behavior.
+This is where CI comes in.

-CI helps create a powerful, comprehensive, sophisticated customer analytics ecosystem that enables businesses to create dynamic customer profiles and deliver superior CX to each customer.
-When these capabilities lead to actionable recommendations, businesses can understand customers better and design tailor-made cross-channel communications and marketing strategies at every stage of the customer journey.
+Customer intelligence data helps create a powerful, comprehensive, sophisticated customer analytics ecosystem that enables businesses to create dynamic customer profiles and deliver superior CX to each customer.
+When these capabilities lead to actionable recommendations, businesses can understand customers better and design tailor-made, cross-channel communications and marketing strategies at every stage of the customer journey.
 These strategies, when properly implemented, can increase conversion rates and customer retention.

 Besides boosting marketing effectiveness, CI is a linchpin in customer relationship management (CRM).
-Together, CI and CRM enable companies to more effectively manage their interactions with current and prospective customers.
+Together, CI and CRM enable companies to more effectively manage interactions with their current customer base and new customer prospects.
 Further, they can deliver more relevant, timely and personalized campaigns that delight customers and deliver great results for the company.
-Some other benefits of CI include the following:
+Additional benefits of CI include the following:

-• It boosts sales efficiency and effectiveness while improving transparency into marketing ROI.
+• It boosts sales efficiency and effectiveness while improving transparency in marketing return on investment.

 • Businesses can strengthen customer loyalty by understanding customers better and improving the quality of their customer service programs.

-• It delivers actionable, data-driven insights that support and help optimize crucial product decisions.
+• CI delivers actionable, data-driven insights that support and help optimize crucial product decisions.

 • Companies can forecast campaign effectiveness and adjust their cross-channel marketing strategies to guide cross-sell and upsell strategies.